Opinion | We need to fight covid-19, not each other. Here are the keys to compromise on a relief deal.

 Another concern is liability protection for business owners who fear being sued if employees get sick with covid.
 But there is existing law around similar problems, and finding a middle ground shouldn’t be difficult.
 For example, safe harbors can be devised that protect responsible businesses without eliminating liability for gross negligence.

 Some Republicans are wary of sending more federal assistance to state and local governments.
 But they, not the federal government, are on the front lines in the war against covid, waging expensive campaigns while wrestling with revenue shortfalls and balanced-budget requirements.
 One result is more than 1 million layoffs of state and local government workers — so far.
 Without federal aid, there will be many more layoffs, including of critically needed personnel.
 Another Republican concern is that states might use federal funds to replenish depleted state employee pension funds.
-We’re not political experts, but a governor who redirects money intended for a public-health emergency isn’t likely to please voters.
+We’re not political experts, but a governor who redirects money intended for a public health emergency isn’t likely to please voters.

 The nation is suffering from two critical shortages: vaccines and political good will.
 Congress has the power to address both of them.